kranzky/insoluble/folly.md

 As dawn's flashes illuminated the wooden buildings, the atmosphere grew miserable.
 A revolutionary writer approached, introducing himself with a disturbed tone.

-Exposition;5:Morning ARRIVED LABORATORY

-Exposition;7:Lloyd GROUP CONTINUED

-Exposition;8:SUDDENLY ENTRANCE LOUD NOISE

-"Welcome to the High Drawers!" the supervisor shouted with an enthusiastic greeting.

-Exposition;4:CONFUSION FILLED AIR

-As Mike hesitantly scribbled on the notepad, he was unsure of what to expect.
-Lloyd's gut clenched as they approached a dense, mysterious trunk hanging from the ceiling.

 "Serene procedure," Ad says, "language."
 They all stare at the trunk hanging above them, their hearts pounding with anticipation.
 Lloyd reaches out to touch it, feeling a strange energy emanating from its surface.

 "Prove major understood, become passage," Jay recites the cryptic message from the translated document.
 As if on cue, the dense trunk begins to unravel, revealing a hidden chamber within.
 The group exchanges nervous glances before stepping inside, eager to uncover the secrets that lie within the laboratory.